James Driskell: Later years

-On 3 March 2005, Minister of Justice and Attorney General of Canada Irwin Cotler used a special provision of the Criminal Code provision to quash the conviction, stay the charges, and order a new trial for Driskell, but the Manitoba Department of Justice decided not to order a new trial.
+On 3 March 2005, Minister of Justice and Attorney General of Canada Irwin Cotler used a special provision of the Criminal Code to quash the conviction, stay the charges, and order a new trial for Driskell, but the Manitoba Department of Justice decided not to order a new trial.
 It instead entered a stay of proceedings and called for a public inquiry, ending Driskell's conviction without exonerating him.

 Driskell had been free on bail since late 2003, after serving a total of 12 years in Stony Mountain Penitentiary convicted of first-degree murder.
-Driskell's lawyer was James Lockyer, and Alan Libman both prominent defence lawyers working with the Association in Defence of the Wrongly Convicted.
+Driskell's lawyers were James Lockyer and Alan Libman, both prominent defence lawyers working with the Association in Defence of the Wrongly Convicted.

 The Commission of Inquiry Into Certain Aspects of the Trial and Conviction of James Driskell began April 4, 2006.
 Commissioner was The Honourable Patrick LeSage, Q.C.
 The inquiry was completed, and the findings and recommendations of the Inquiry were provided to Attorney General of Manitoba, Dave Chomiak, on January 30, 2007.
 In 2008, Driskell was awarded over $4 million compensation.